-Since writing yesterday’s post I have thought a lot about my reaction to the idea of God as father.
+Fathers’ Day in the U.S. will be celebrated this next Sunday.
+I have thought a lot about my reaction to the idea of God as father.
 Where does my struggle with God as Father come from?
-It occurred to me yesterday as I basked in the images of the loving, caring, generous father I wrote about that my struggle begins not with the patriarchal images that we often get hung up on, but with the expulsion from the garden of Eden.
+It occurred to me as I basked in the images of the loving, caring, generous father that my struggle begins not with the patriarchal images that we often get hung up on, but with the expulsion from the garden of Eden.
 How could this possibly be the action of a loving, caring God I have often thought?
 More like the angry, violent parent I grew up with.

 So today I want to do something that you might think a little strange.
 I am going to reimagine this narrative from the perspective of what I think a loving parent would do and why.